Sports in the Las Vegas metropolitan area: National Basketball Association

 In October 2016, during an interview with KNPR's State of Nevada, MGM Resorts International CEO Jim Murren said he was working on bringing an NBA team to Las Vegas, to play at the T-Mobile Arena, adding that it would most likely be through the relocation of an existing team rather than through expansion.
 By 2022, Las Vegas became one of the two most discussed markets with potential to be awarded an expansion franchise (along with Seattle) with Los Angeles Lakers player LeBron James expressing interest in owning an expansion franchise in the Las Vegas Valley and NBA Commissioner Adam Silver expressing his support for the idea.
 Las Vegas mayor Carolyn Goodman also expressed her confidence in the city being the location of an NBA team.

 In early 2024, NBA Commissioner Adam Silver stated that the NBA was seriously considering Las Vegas for an expansion team.
 Meanwhile, Oak View Group has plans a 20,000-seat arena on a 25 acre site adjacent to the Brightline West Las Vegas station.
 This project is part of a larger 66 acre development envisioned as a sports and entertainment district.
 According to Tim Leiweke, CEO of Oak View Group, it would be a prime location for future growth in Las Vegas' gaming and entertainment corridor.

+In March 2026, it was reported that Magic Johnson and the MAGI group met with Nevada Governor Joe Lombardo to discuss an expansion team in the city, including a possible new arena and resort to house the team.
+Later that month, a meeting by the NBA Board of Governors was held to explore the possibility of a franchise in Las Vegas that would begin play in the 2028–29 season and was approved alongside a similar bid for Seattle.

+In June 2026, it was reported that Bill Foley is now bid to acquire an NBA franchise for Las Vegas basketball team.
+The team will most likely share T-Mobile Arena with the Golden Knights, but its name is yet to be determined.